th1j5/inet/showcases/tsn/trafficshaping/creditbasedshaper/doc/index.rst

 the two packets are of different traffic classes.

 We can observe the operation of the credit-based shaper in this diagram.
 Take, for example, the number of credits for the video traffic category.
 First the number of credits is 0.
-Then a packet arrives at the queue and starts trasmitting, and the number of credits decreases.
+Then, a packet arrives at the queue and starts trasmitting, and the number of credits decreases.
 When the transmission is finished, the number of credits begins to increase.
 Before it reaches 0, another packet arrives in the queue.
-It cannot be transmitted immediately as the number of credits is still negative (so the queue length is 1).
+It cannot be transmitted immediately as the number of credits is still negative, so the queue length becomes 1.
 When the number of credits reaches 0, transmission starts, and the number of credits starts decreasing again.

 ..
 The last diagram shows the data rate of the application level incoming traffic